TITLE 14: COMMERCE

 1) be entirely within a municipality; or

-2) be entirely within the unincorporated areas of a county, except where reasonable need is established for such zone to cover parts of more than one municipality or county; or
+2) be entirely within the unincorporated areas of a county, except when reasonable need is established for the zone to cover parts of more than one municipality or county; or

 3) comprise all or part of a municipality and an unincorporated area of a county.

-f) Required Tests.
-The area must meet at least one of the following tests:
+d) Required Tests.
+The area must meet at least three of the following tests:

-1) Unemployment.
-The unemployment criterion is met if the proposed Enterprise Zone has an annual average unemployment rate of at least 120% of the State's annual average unemployment rate for the most recent 12-month period for which data are available as reported by the Department of Employment Security.
-Anyone who is not presently employed and has exhausted all unemployment benefits shall be considered unemployed, whether or not they are actively seeking employment.
+1) Unemployment: All or part of the local labor market area has had an annual average unemployment rate of at least 120% of the State's annual average unemployment rate for the most recent calendar year or the most recent fiscal year as reported by the Department of Employment Security.
+[20 ILCS 655/4(1)(f)(1)]